ggjulio/libasm/README.md

 `d` stand for `defined`.

 #### <a name="bss">.bss</a> (`Uninitialized Data`) :

-RESB, RESW, RESD, RESQ, REST, RESDQ, and RESO are designed to be used in the BSS section of a module: they declare uninitialised storage space.
-Each takes a single operand, which is the number of bytes, words, doublewords or whatever to reserve.
-NASM does not support the MASM/TASM syntax of reserving uninitialised space by writing DW ? or similar things: this is what it does instead.
-The operand to a RESB-type pseudo-instruction is a critical expression: see Section 3.8.

 |     unit    |          | Size in bytes (octet) |     c equivalent example  |
 |     ----    |   ----   |        -----          |          ---------        |